Pacific Engagement Strategy

 - The ambition to establish Cairns as the Pacific hub for Australia is aligned with the Federal Government’s own agenda, meeting the needs of the Step-Up to the Pacific program.

 Prime Minister Scott Morrison stated in January 2019 that “Cairns [is] a Pacific capital of Australia, a tropical capital of Australia.
 Cairns is very important to our engagement with the Pacific.”
-As such, Cairns is Australia’s natural home for administering the national Pacific Engagement Strategy, providing the Department of Foreign Affairs and Trade’s new Office of the Pacific with close direct air and sea access to Pacific nations, enabling stronger partnerships for economic growth, regional security and free trade.
+As such, Cairns is Australia’s natural home for implementing much of the national Pacific Engagement Strategy, providing the Department of Foreign Affairs and Trade’s Office of the Pacific with close direct air and sea access to Pacific nations, enabling stronger partnerships for economic growth, regional security and free trade.

 The establishment of Cairns as the Pacific hub for Australia is aligned with the Federal Government’s own agenda.
 Cairns is home to a multicultural society and with 10,000+ Papua New Guinea (PNG) nationals residing in the region, is already a base for Australia’s participation in the development of: cultural and education research and teaching; health care; marine training; logistic support including maintenance and enhancement; and security support for South Pacific nations.

+The impacts of COVID-19 has been greatly felt by Pacific nations, with their heavy reliance on tourism as a key pillar of economic development .
+To address the economic challenges of our Pacific neighbours, as well as the workforce shortages created in Australia due to the pandemic, the Pacific Labour Scheme has become an important program for both nations.
+It helps address labour force shortages in Australia whilst supporting economic prosperity in the participating countries and helps Pacific economies recover from the impacts of COVID-19.
+With its pre-existing links to the Pacific community, Cairns would be a natural location for the organisational hub of the Pacific Labour Scheme.
 From now until 2030, the Pacific region is estimated to need US$3.1 billion in investment per year.
-While Australia has consistently been the largest investor in the region averaging $1.3 billion per annum, a total of 62 countries are active Pacific investors with the top five being Australia, China, New Zealand, the United States and Japan.
+While Australia has consistently been the largest investor in the region, with a record $1.44 billion in development assistance in 2020-2021,a total of 62 countries are active Pacific investors with the top five being Australia, China, New Zealand, the United States and Japan.
 Australia has traditionally focussed on building capacity for social initiatives such as health care, policing and security, while other countries such as China have focussed on catalytic infrastructure projects such as marine facilities, airports and roads.

 Australia’s Step-Up to the Pacific program, which sees engagement in the Pacific as one of the highest priorities of Government, is tied to the 2017 Foreign Policy White Paper and commits Australia to a more ambitious level of Pacific engagement.
 The Pacific nations themselves have identified a number of challenges in regard to pursuing economic growth.
 These include unreliable telecommunications networks, shortages around skills and expertise, concerns regarding law and order (security), and control of fisheries, their most prolific natural resource.